Best Potato Bread

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Shape into loaves.
-Place in two greased 9-in. x 5-in. loaf pans.
+Place in two greased 9x5-in. loaf pans.
 Cover and let rise until doubled, about 30 minutes.

-- Sprinkle lightly with additional flour.
-Bake at 375° for 35-40 minutes or until golden brown.
+- Preheat oven to 375°.
+Sprinkle lightly with additional flour.
+Bake 35-40 minutes or until golden brown.
 Remove from pans to wire racks to cool.
-Yield: 2 loaves (16 slices each).

 This bread was delicious!
 I mixed it up ain my bread machine and then baked it in my oven!
 Very tender!